 Excerpt from Lapointe's diary entry Feb.
 20, 1975, in Island Imagery: A Beginning exhibition publication, organized by Memorial University Art Gallery, 1975.

 Frank Lapointe was born in Port Rexton, Newfoundland, in 1942.
-After graduating with honours from the Ontario College of Art, he spent several years teaching art in Ontario and Newfoundland.
-From 1972-73, he worked as curator of the Memorial University Art Gallery (now the Art Gallery of Newfoundland and Labrador).
+After graduating with honours from the Ontario College of Art in 1966, he spent four years teaching art in Ontario and Newfoundland.